hashicorp/terraform-provider-azurerm/website/docs/r/netapp_account.html.markdown

 The `active_directories` block supports the following:

-* `dns` - (Optional) Comma separated list of DNS server IP addresses for the Active Directory domain.
+* `dns` - (Required) Comma separated list of DNS server IP addresses for the Active Directory domain.

-* `domain` - (Optional) Name of the Active Directory domain.
+* `domain` - (Required) Name of the Active Directory domain.

 * `organizational_unit` - (Optional) The Organizational Unit (OU) within the Windows Active Directory.

-* `password` - (Optional) Plain text password of Active Directory domain administrator.
+* `password` - (Required) Plain text password of Active Directory domain administrator.

-* `smb_server_name` - (Optional) NetBIOS name of the SMB server.
+* `smb_server_name` - (Required) NetBIOS name of the SMB server.
 This name will be registered as a computer account in the AD and used to mount volumes.

-* `username` - (Optional) Username of Active Directory domain administrator.
+* `username` - (Required) Username of Active Directory domain administrator.

 ---